B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 ### 3.6 Postal-Style Delivery Options and Administrative Records
 ### 3.7 Primary Bundle Fields

-The bundle protocol is defined in [RFC9171: Bundle Protocol Version 7](https://www.rfc-editor.org/rfc/rfc9171.html)
+The current (as of 2025) bundle protocol is defined in [RFC9171: Bundle Protocol Version 7](https://www.rfc-editor.org/rfc/rfc9171.html)

 All bundles contain information about: